dronebilde over Oslo sentrum fra OsloMet taket

 All documents that you submit to OsloMet, including your proposal idea, will be handled in full confidentiality and in strict compliance with GDPR regulations.

 Evaluation will be based on the applicant’s qualifications and project idea, including its fit with the Centre’s research areas and (one of) our faculty members’ research profile.
 Some candidates will be invited for a virtual interview.
-Please note that we may assess applications continuously and send some interview invitations prior to the deadline, but all applications submitted by the deadline will be assessed on equal terms.
-Based on the applications and interviews, a number of candidates may be invited to develop a full MSCA-PF application in collaboration with the Centre for the Study of Professions.
+Based on the applications and interviews, the most suitable candidates will be invited to develop a full MSCA-PF application in collaboration with the Centre for the Study of Professions.

 Candidates who are invited to develop a full application will be expected to do so under the supervision of one of the Centre’s faculty members and with the support of the professional research administration staff at OsloMet.
-For these candidates, participation in OsloMet’s virtual masterclass on MSCA-PF 28–29 April is obligatory.
-This will be a two-day workshop with detailed, tailored and necessary instruction concerning the application process and template.
-Further cooperation on the proposal development will be done remotely in the period from April until the deadline in mid-September 2025, with regular online communication via email and virtual meeting platforms.
+For these candidates, participation in OsloMet’s virtual MSCA masterclass is obligatory.
+OsloMet will provide information videos to all candidates that must be reviewed before participating in one of three online application help sessions on 12, 13 and 15 May.
+The videos and online sessions will provide detailed, tailored and necessary instruction concerning the application process and template.
+Meanwhile, cooperation on your specific proposal development will be organized remotely in the period from April until the deadline in September, with regular online communication via email and virtual meeting platforms.

 Employment at OsloMet (if the MSCA-PF application is successful)

-MSCA-PF-2025 decisions will be announced by the EU in February 2026.
+MSCA-PF-2026 decisions will be announced by the EU in February 2027.
 To successful applicants who are awarded the MSCA-PF grant, we will offer:

 We make active endeavours to further develop OsloMet as an inclusive workplace and to make adaptations to the workplace where required.
 You are welcome to apply even if you have had periods where you have not been in employment, education, or training.
 Any offer of employment is subject to the regulations in force concerning State Employees and Civil Servants, and the acts relating to Control of the Export of Strategic Goods, Services and Technology.